minijaham/UnlimitedSlots/README.md

 *Note: It only changes the display count.
 Please note that server will still kick players if there were more than max player count specified in server.properties.
 # How-to install
-1. Download the .phar file from the release section
+1. Download the .phar file from poggit(link in poggit.yml)
 2. Drop it in to /plugins directory as usual
 3. Restart the server
 4. Boom.
 You have it.